- A01 ~ The Rebirth of the Phoenix

 “Huh?
 I don’t get it…” Aia takes a closer look.
 “It says amargues, but is stricken through.
 Another word is halfway written over it… something bitter… Ah!
 Embitter!
 Sorry…” Aia sighs.
 “Please, don’t embitter your life…

 “It’s a bit strange…” Aia sighs again.
 “English wasn’t her first language, right?”

 “It actually was, but with some Spanish mixed in…”

 “Makes sense, then…” Aia smiles.
-She takes a breath and goes on.
+She takes a deep breath and goes on.

 “If you read this letter, it means you have, finally, awakened from your long sleep.
 I hope you have dreamt of me.
 That sounded a bit childish…

 “This letter is my goodbye, Kira.
 Te amo, I love you, Kira, mi cielo.

 “I really hope that, when you awake, you’ll find someone you may love even more than me…

 The long silence becomes unbearable…

 Aia looks at me with tears rolling down her beautiful, violetish tinted cheeks.